tivadj/_gistLearnReading/README.md

 Only actual reading time is measured.
 Time required to look up unknown words is not included.
 Number of read words is discovered by pasting read text into a text editor, where a document statistics is visible.

+ReadDurM - reading time of one sitting in minutes (eg 1.5 = 1m 30s)
+Words    - number of read words